joshho/ajaxQueue.js/README.md

 When requests become completed, the next ajax request in the queue will be fired.

 ### Usage ###
-Requires JQuery, tested on 1.7.2, to use, just throw the following script src into your webpage:
+Requires JQuery, tested on 1.7.2, to use add the following script src into your webpage:
 ``` html
 <script src="ajaxQueue.js"></script>
 ```